YogeshPateliOS/Space-O-Local-and-Global-Data-USing-Json-URL-in-Swift-4/README.md

 # Space-O-Local-and-Global-Data-USing-Json-URL-in-Swift-4

-There are Two Segment for filter data Local and Global.
+There are Two Segments for filter data Local and Global.

 Local :-
    Filter Data Locally